-Professor Margaret Bruchac (University of Pennsylvania), a scholar of Abenaki descent, specializes in Northeastern Algonkian Indian histories, with a particular focus on oral traditions, material culture, and museum representation.
-Bruchac’s research has been supported by Fellowships from the Ford Foundation, School for Advanced Research, and American Philosophical Society, among others.
+Professor Margaret Bruchac (University of Pennsylvania), a scholar of Abenaki descent, specializes in Northeastern Algonkian Indigenous histories, with a particular focus on oral traditions, material culture, and museum representation.
+Bruchac’s research has been supported by fellowships from the Ford Foundation, School for Advanced Research, and the American Philosophical Society, among others.
 She is a regular presenter in Deerfield, offering cultural insights and nuanced understandings of Native relations to the local landscape.
 Photo by Marge Bruchac.

 Wendalyn Baker, Director, The Fort at No. 4, Charlestown, New Hampshire.
-The Fort at No. 4 is a living history or open air museum set on the edge of the Connecticut River.
-Occasionally referred to as Stevens Fort on period maps, the museum, replicates the original core of settlement of Plantation No.4.
+The Fort at No. 4 is a living history or open-air museum set on the edge of the Connecticut River.
+Occasionally referred to as “Stevens Fort” on period maps, the museum replicates the original core of settlement of Plantation No.4.
 Within the stockade village, the museum provides a glimpse into the daily lives of colonists working to survive on the northwesternmost edge of the Massachusetts Bay Colony.